Trying to get a marketing job is tough these days.

-For example, when I said I knew about content marketing and when someone asked well what have you done, I could send them this article on growing a blog.
+For example, when I said I knew about content marketing and when someone asked “what have you done?”, I was able to send them this article on growing a blog.

 That specific blog post case studied real examples of things that I did at a prior company.

 I grew blog traffic from ‘x’ to ‘y’

 I increased our conversion rates from x% to y% and it had ___ impact on the company.

 Note: I backed up these claims with examples that showed I knew what I was talking about.
 This way it left no question in the hiring manager’s mind that I knew what I was doing.

 You can show that you know what you’re talking about by creating a plan for the company, outlining something they’re not doing well and how they could improve it, or by sharing an example of past work that you were responsible for.